erichards97/categorical-colour-calendar/docs/source/pages/functionality.rst

 There is one other public method, ``draw_month_calendar``, detailed in :ref:`reference<Reference>` but not mentioned elsewhere in the documentation.
 This can be used to draw a calendar for a specific month.
-It does not include any of the helper functionality when using ``draw_colour_calendar`` directly so you must provide a Series with a supported colour value for every date in the month, making its usage much more explicit
+It does not include any of the helper functionality when using ``draw_colour_calendar`` directly so you must provide a Series with a supported colour value for every date in the month, making its usage much more explicit.

+If there are multiple events present for the same date (i.e a duplicated index), the date square will have a split colour.